vtorosyan/vtorosyan.github.io/_posts/2017/02/2017-2-5-wise-man-is-passionless.md

 Although I’m far far away from being wise, but I do think that we should be careful when making our passions.

 I work with **people**.
 I value them much more than any programming language, technique, software or best UI guideline.
 I want to see people in my workplace **mentally and physically healthy**.
-Neither sleepless night, nor tasteless are not the values which I seek.
+Neither sleepless nights, nor tasteless life are not the values which I seek.

 I do think that industry/market forces people to develop “fake passions” only for the sake of their own benefits.